Laura M. Mayes, J.D. ’03, has joined the firm of Perrier & Lacoste in New Orleans as an associate.

-Joseph B. Landry, Jr., J.D., 2013, joined recently joined the firm of Deutsch, Kerrigan & Stiles LLP.
-Mr. Landry will work as an Associate in the Civil Litigation Department.
+Evan J. Bergeron, J.D., 2011, joined recently joined the firm of Deutsch, Kerrigan & Stiles LLP.
+Mr. Bergeron will work as an Associate in the Civil Litigation Department, assisting clients in the areas of general civil litigation, general casualty litigation, insurance coverage, insurance fraud investigations, personal injury, and premises liability.
+Mr.

 Loyola University New Orleans College of Law congratulates Mr. Daniel Stanton, a 2013 alumnus and former Editor in Chief of the Loyola Maritime Law Journal, for having been cited in a recent U.S. Court of Appeals for the 5th Circuit opinion.
 Mr. Stanton's comment, published in a 2012 edition of the LMLJ, was cited by Judge Haynes in her concurring opinion of McBride v.
 Estis.